Online Neural Networks for Change-Point Detection: Proposed Methods

 A more general way is to compare two mini-batches of observations $\mathcal{X}(t-l)$ and $\mathcal{X}(t)$.
 Here, a mini-batch $\mathcal{X}(t)$, is a sequence of observations of size $n$, which is defined as:

 Further in this study, we work with these mini-batches of size $n \ll l$ in order to speed up the change-point detection algorithm.

 To check whether observations in two mini-batches $\mathcal{X}(t-l)$ and $\mathcal{X}(t)$ come from the same distribution, we use a classification model based on a neural network $f(X, \theta)$ with weights $\theta$.
-This network is trained on the mini-batches with cross-entropy loss function $L(\mathcal{X}(t-l), \mathcal{X}(t), \theta)$,
+This network is trained on the mini-batches with cross-entropy loss function $L_t(\theta)$,

 where all observations from $\mathcal{X}(t-l)$ are considered as the negative class and observations from $\mathcal{X}(t)$ are taken as the positive class.
-We use only one neural network for the whole time series and it is trained in accordance with the online learning paradigm: each pair of mini-batches is used only once and the network makes a few iterations of optimisation on each pair.
+We use only one neural network for the whole time series and it is trained in accordance with the online learning paradigm: each pair of mini-batches is used only once and the network makes a few iterations of optimization on each pair.
 Information from previous pairs are encoded in the neural network weights and each new step just slightly changes them.

 The neural network $f(X, \theta)$ can be used to compare distributions of observations in the mini-batches.
-In this work, we use a dissimilarity score based on the Kullback-Leibler divergence, $D(\mathcal{X}(t-l), \mathcal{X}(t))$.
+In this work, we use a dissimilarity score based on the Kullback-Leibler divergence, $D_t(\theta)$.
 Following~\cite{hushchyn2020generalization}, we define this score as

 If observations in the mini-batches are sampled from the same distribution, this dissimilarity score value is close to 0.
 Otherwise, it takes positive values.
-All steps above are combined into one algorithm called change-point detection based on Online Neural Network Classification (ONNC) and shown in Alg.~\ref{alg:clf}.
-An example of change-point detection, using ONNC, is demonstrated in Fig.~\ref{fig:cpd_example}.
+All steps above are combined into one algorithm called change-point detection based on Online Neural Network Classification (ONNC) and shown in Algorithm~\ref{alg:clf}.
+An example of change-point detection, using ONNC, is demonstrated in Figure~\ref{fig:cpd_example}.